feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 ### What's Next

-In today’s talk, we scratched the surface of Apache Spark.
-From here, there are a number of areas within the Spark platform worth further investigation, including:
+We've only scratched the surface of Apache Spark.
+From here, check out:

 * MLLib, a library for machine learning algorithms built into Spark
 * SparkR and sparklyr, two R libraries designed for distributed computing
 * GraphX, a distributed graph database
 * Spark Streaming, allowing “real-time” data processing

-The Databricks Unified Analytics Platform (either Azure or AWS) is a great product offering and an easy way to dig into the Spark platform.

 ---